eclipse-che/che-operator/olm/README.md

 # 5. Eclipse Che OLM bundles

 OLM (operator lifecycle manager) provides ways of installing operators.
-One of the convenient way how to achieve it - it's using OLM bundles.
-See more about format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md.
+One of the convenient way how to achieve it is by using OLM bundles.
+See more about the format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md.
 There two "nightly" platform specific OLM bundles for che-operator:

 - `deploy/olm-catalog/eclipse-che-preview-kubernetes/manifests`